Ultimate Guide to Emergency Motorcycle Braking

 Be Prepared

-You should consider rolling off the throttle and covering the front brake with your index and middle finger in response to hazards, which will reduce your reaction time and braking distance significantly, as you can then apply both brakes simultaneously.
+You should consider rolling off the throttle at any time in response to hazards.
+Cover the front brake with your index and middle finger.
+This will reduce your reaction time and braking distance significantly.
+You can then apply both brakes at the same time.

-This could save circa 0.5 seconds in front brake reaction time in an emergency, and makes locking the front wheel less likely as the rider starts with two fingers near the pivot, joined after by two more fingers further away with more leverage.
+This could save circa a second or more in front brake reaction time in an emergency.
+It makes locking the front wheel less likely, as the rider starts with two fingers near the pivot.
+They can then be joined after by two more fingers further away, which can offer more power if needed.

-Consider lightly touching the rear brake to operate your rear brake light if there is another road users close behind.
+Consider lightly touching the rear brake to operate your rear brake light if there is another road users close behind in hazardous situations.
 Watch the front wheel of cars at junctions for the first sign of them pulling out in front of you.

-This potentially significantly shortens braking distances as the front brake is applied immediately.
-However, if you haven’t practised, it could make it more likely for the front brake to be snatched, balanced against stopping far more quickly.
+This should significantly shortens braking distances as the front brake is applied immediately.
+However, if you haven’t practiced, the front brake might be snatched.
+This needs to be balanced against stopping far more quickly.

 Practise Using a Phone App

-If your bike doesn’t have ABS do not practise alone, due to the risk of falling.
+If your bike doesn’t have ABS, do not practice alone due to the risk of falling.

-Even with ABS, some riders can simply fail to apply the brakes firmly enough, usually due to previous or current experience on bicycles.
+Even with ABS, many riders can simply fail to apply the brakes firmly enough, usually due to previous or current experience on bicycles.

 If the ABS activates, the rider has braked too hard, or more likely initially too harshly.
 There is no evidence that ABS actually minimises braking distances, although it is a vital safety aid.